IntekSolutions/-domain_classification_alas/README.md

 ## Roadmap

 - [ ] Create standardization script to standardize spelling variations
-- [ ] Fill in missing domain informaton

 See the [open issues](https://github.com/IntekSolutions/domain_classification_alas/issues) for a full list of proposed features (and known issues).